microsoft/pxt-jacdac/README.md

-# JACDAC Services for MakeCode
+# Jacdac Services for MakeCode

-This project contains [JACDAC](https://aka.ms/jacdac) host and client services for MakeCode editors.
+This project contains [Jacdac](https://aka.ms/jacdac) host and client services for MakeCode editors.

 **This project is still under construction.**